rmaestre/spatial-autocorrelation/README.md

 ![Simple grid](../master/img/grid_clusteredCartogramNewFrame.png?raw=true "Simple grid") | ![Simple grid](../master/img/grid_randomCartogramNewFrame.png?raw=true "Simple grid")  |

-By means of Geoda [cite] software, we can obtain the MORAN’S I score from the two previous distributions of weights.
+By means of Geoda [cite] software, we can obtain the MORAN’s I score from the two previous distributions of weights.

-Clustered MORAN’S I score | Random MORAN’S I score |
+Clustered MORAN’s I score | Random MORAN’s I score |
 ----------|----------|
 ![Simple grid](../master/img/grid_clusteredLisaScatterPlotFrame.png?raw=true "Simple grid") | ![Simple grid](../master/img/grid_randomLisaScatterPlotFrame.png?raw=true "Simple grid")  |

-A deep introduction to MORAN I test and spatial autocorrelation can be founded at [citas: libro del csic, mit, etc. …], Two main results should be pointed out: In one hand,  a measurement of the MORAN’S I test is 0.6744 in the clustered case and -0.00339 in the random case.
+A deep introduction to MORAN's I test and spatial autocorrelation can be founded at [Spatial Statistics: Spatial Autocorrelation][], [Geoda][], [R Ape library][],  [Moran's I in R][] or [Global Spatial Autocorrelation Indices][].
+Two main results should be pointed out: In one hand,  a measurement of the MORAN’s I test is 0.6744 in the clustered case and -0.00339 in the random case.
 These results show that near to 1 this metric show a high positive spatial autocorrelation in the data, near to -1 a high negative spatial autocorrelation and near to 0 a null spatial autocorrelation.
 In the other hand, each quadrant of the MORAN`s I test shows the four different spatial autocorrelation between points in the space, e.g. high-high, low-low, high-low, low-high.
 In the example, we can see the next distributions: